kubb-labs/kubb/docs/plugins/plugin-react-query/index.md

 #### infinite.cursorParam

-Which field of the data will be used, set it to undefined when no cursor is known.<br/>
+Which field of the data will be used, set it to undefined when no cursor is known.
-Used inside `useInfiniteQuery`, `createInfiniteQueries`, `createInfiniteQuery` and will only be needed for v5.

 |           |                      |
 |----------:|:---------------------|